 Hereford artist Susan Edwards, a Friend of the RWA, curates Inspired by Local Heroes at Hereford City Museum in September 2021.…

-by Laurel Smart and Sue Quirk
+by Laurel Smart

 Susan Edwards is an artist and a Friend of the RWA.
 She has recently received an award from the Elmley Foundation and is working in collaboration with the museum archivists to produce the exhibition Inspired by Local Heroes, which showcases her paintings alongside the work of Royal Academicians Dame Laura Knight, John Ward and David Cox Snr, all of whom lived and worked in Hereford.
 All three artists have been a personal inspiration to Sue, who said of the show: